saphlua/superbrain/README.md

 | `&` | Takes the value of the cells immediately to the left and right, ANDs them, and puts the value in the active cell. |
 | `\|` | Takes the value of the cells immediately to the left and right, ORs them, and puts the value in the active cell. |

+## How to Use

+Write a BF file in your friendly neighborhood text editor, open a shell, and use bfi.py as a command with the filename and path as the only argument.
+You will need Python 3.5 or later installed.

+`bfi.py hell.bf`

+This has only been tested on Windows.

+## Removed Features

+*Removed features are features that aren't considered ~valuable~ confusing enough to be standard in the interpreter.
+They still exist and will be accessible via the `--legacy:[version]` command.*

+- Remove AND and OR operations from standard set (too intuitive); replace with ~multi-dimensional operators~ pointer lock and the debug instruction which is standard in most implementations.

 | Replaced Instruction | New Instruction | Action |
 | :---: | :---: | --- |
 | `&` | `!` | Freezes the pointer.
 All requests to move it will be tallied.
 When this symbol is used again, the pointer will jump in one step. |
 | `\|` | `#` | Debug symbol.
 Will immediately jump to a step-through mode where all states can be viewed. |

-## Removed Features

-*Revmoed features are features that aren't considered ~valuable~ confusing enough to be standard in the interpreter.
-They still exist and will be accessible via the `--legacy:[version]` command.*

-- Remove AND and OR operations from standard set (too intuitive); replace with ~multi-dimensional operators~ pointer lock and the debug instruction which is standard in most implementations.